 Available as a private event space, this chic mix of both indoor and outdoor space rests at the top of New York's influential NoMad Hotel.
 Breathtaking views more than 12 stories above bustling city streets present a stunning vantage point of Manhattan's famous skyline, beautifully accommodating the 1,950 square feet of elegant seated dining areas, and a wide variety of cocktail reception options.

-This hideaway, modeled after a colonial American tavern, was discovered after owners William Tigertt and Taavo Somer located the space at the end of an unused alley just off of the Bowery.
-Freemans has been one of Manhattan's best-kept secrets ever since it's opening in 2004.
-The menu which is full of simple, rustic, and traditional recipes keeps seats full of locals all year long.
+This hideaway, modeled after a colonial American tavern, was discovered after owners William Tigertt and Taavo Somer located the space at the end of an unused alley just off the Bowery.
+Freemans has been one of Manhattan's best-kept secrets ever since its opening in 2004.
+The menu, which is full of simple, rustic, and traditional recipes keeps seats full of locals all year long.

 Influenced by the rise of New York's downtown developments, The Beekman's contemporary space pays homage to authentic Victorian design and turn-of-the-century architecture.
 The inside of the fully-restored nine-story atrium boasts the outdoor views of some of Manhattan's most celebrated landmarks such as the Brooklyn Bridge, the Statue of Liberty, and the Freedom Tower.